Stefani Taskas

 Bio

-Stefani Taskas (they/them) is the Digital Learning Experience Developer for the Department of Languages, Cultures & Applied Linguistics.
-They have a deep passion for transformational games and work in both The Kenner Room and the Modern Language Resource Center and Humanities Commons developing experiences for language learning and cultural exploration.
+Stefani Taskas is the Digital Learning Experience Developer for the Department of Languages, Cultures & Applied Linguistics.
+She has a deep passion for transformational games and work in both the LCAL Studio and Humanities Commons and The Kenner Room developing experiences for language learning and cultural exploration.

-They earned a Master of Entertainment Technology here at CMU, and prior to that earned a Bachelor of Science in Computer Science, minoring in Game Design and Development at Michigan State University.
-They believe that technology and games can be a powerful tool for learning.
-Whether it’s VR, mobile, tabletop or otherwise, they are interested in developing experiences that draw players to dive deeper into the subject matter covered.
+Taskas earned a Master of Entertainment Technology here at CMU, and prior to that earned a Bachelor of Science in Computer Science, minoring in Game Design and Development at Michigan State University.
+She believes that technology and games can be a powerful tool for learning.
+Whether it’s VR, mobile, tabletop or otherwise, she is interested in developing experiences that draw players to dive deeper into the subject matter covered.

-When they are not coding, you can find them playing a game or TTRPG, cuddling their pets, drawing or making a cosplay.
-Also, stop by if you want to practice Greek with them!
+When Taskas isn't coding, you can find her playing a game or TTRPG, cuddling her pets, drawing or making a cosplay.
+Also, stop by if you want to practice Greek with her!

 Areas of Interest